codejones-hub/plutus/doc/tutorials/contract-testing.rst

 which generates a test script using the ``dl`` provided, and runs it using the same underlying property as before.
-The execution is checked against the model as before, so *we do not need to add any further assertions* to this unit test.
-This gives us a very convenient way to add some unit tests for a contract specified by a ContractModel_.
+The execution is checked against the model, so *we do not need to add any further assertions* to this unit test.
+This gives us a very convenient way to define unit tests for a contract specified by a ContractModel_.

 We can run this test as follows:

  .. code-block:: text